 This Snohomish County program is a partnership with the Washington State Department of Ecology, Washington State Department of Health, and Craft3.
-The Savvy Septic Program is made possible, in part, through a $292,659 Centennial Grant from the Washington State Department of Ecology.
+The Savvy Septic Program is made possible, in part, through a $292,659 Centennial Grant from the Washington State Department of Ecology and $625,000 in EPA grants administered by the WA Department of Health .
 The Snohomish County Public Works Surface Water Management Division is contributing nearly $300,000 in matching funds for the pilot program over the next three years.

 The County is also a participant in a Regional Septic Loan Program where the WA State Department of Ecology and Department of Health selected Craft3 as the regional lender.
 Craft3 is a community development financial institution (CDFI) that operates clean water and energy efficiency lending program throughout the Puget Sound Region.

 Together, we're keeping our water clean by helping Snohomish County residents become Savvy Septic owners.

 Snohomish County is home to spectacular marine shorelines, lakes, rivers, and streams that provide recreation, wildlife habitat, food, and natural beauty unique to the Pacific Northwest.
 Maintaining healthy septic systems is critical for clean water and to protect the health of our aquatic ecosystems, the health and safety of county residents, and the value of your home.